ryanki1/JobStream.Api/CAROUSEL-README.md

 3. Set embed type to **Code**
 4. Open `carrd-embed.html` and copy the entire contents
 5. Paste into the Carrd embed element
-6. Update line 97 with your manifest URL:
+6. Update line 128 with your manifest URL:
    ```javascript
    const MANIFEST_URL = 'https://yourdomain.com/manifest.json';
    ```
+7. Adjust the logo spacing by changing the padding value (line 71) if desired
-7. Save and publish!
+8. Save and publish!

 ## 🎨 Customization